opennetworkinglab/aether-docs/developer/roc.rst

 ``aether-roc-gui`` in a browser (see the section on useful port-forwards below).
-The GUI may open to a dashboard that is unpopulated -- you can use the dropdown menu (upper-right hand corner of the screen) to select an object such as VCS and you will see a list of VCS.
+The GUI may open to a dashboard that is unpopulated -- you can use the dropdown menu (upper-right hand corner of the screen) to select an object such as Slice and you will see a list of slices.

    |ROCGUI|